From Skaftafell to Hverfisfljót, Day One

 Skaftafell Visitor Center – Blátindur

 The rucksacks are heavy with eight days’ worth of food and some extra three litres of water pressing down on our shoulders (we don’t expect to find much water until on/after Skeiðarárjökull).
 Fortunately, the first few kilometres are part of the normal hiking network and therefore well maintained and absolutely flat.
-This however doesn’t change the fact that we’ll have to climb just over 1000 m through pathless terrain (not entirely though, as we’ll happily discover) to come near our intended first camping spot.
+But we know that soon we’ll have to climb just over 1000 m through pathless terrain (not entirely though, as we’ll happily discover) to come near our intended first camping spot.

 Surprisingly, reaching the Blánúhkadalur valley demands skill in stumbling through waist-high vegetation while preventing birch branches from slapping into your face – one of the very few densely forested areas in Iceland.
 Patting off leaves and twigs, we follow the river through the valley staying on its eastern side.
 To our joy we even find a well-trodden path showing us the way further up, facilitating our ascent.
 Nevertheless, four hours into the hike Conni really starts feeling her back muscles aching under the weight of the rucksack.
 The terrain changes from a soft mossy underground into slippery gravel and the steepest bits are yet to come.